Fionna and Cake Counterparts to the Characters of Adventure Time.

 - Shout-Out: According to Word of God, her dress is supposed to resemble the dresses of the stepsisters from Cinderella.

-- Silver Fox: Presumably as old as the Ice King and sports the voice of an old witch, but is absolutely gorgeous.
+- Silver Vixen: Presumably as old as the Ice King and sports the voice of an old witch, but is absolutely gorgeous.

 - True Blue Femininity: Inverted: she's cruel, deceptive and everything but 'fair and gentle'.